2102500/Breakout/README.md

 22/10/24 13:02 - added new 'extra ball' powerup header and cpp file, updated powerup manager and CONSTANTS.h 22/10/24 13:15 - amended UI text and switch in powerup manager to include new powerup 22/10/24 13:42 - attempting to spawn new ball, added new function to ball class to spawn another ball, called function within powerup class
+22/10/24 14:22 - continuing work on extra ball, currently crashing on collision with powerup